Externally funded projects at MTI2

 Sensing the Forest pursues raising awareness and understanding of forest environmental data and how they relate to climate change, in partnership with Forest Research and Forestry England.
 The project is led by Anna Xambo (now at Queen Mary University London), with MTI's Peter Batchelor as a co-investigator.
 It is funded by the UKRI Arts and Humanities Research Council.
 For more information, see the project website.

 EARS is a structured Internet portal supported by extensive bibliographical tools, designed to aid those conducting research in Electroacoustic Music Studies.

 The project is coordinated by Leigh Landy and Simon Atkinson at MTI Research Centre in collaboration with with Pierre Couprie and Rob Weale.
-EARS is funded by the Arts and Humanities Research Council and Unesco and it forms part of Unesco’s Digi-Arts Programme.
-The EARS team is now creating a new site for children.
+EARS was funded by the Arts and Humanities Research Council and Unesco and it forms part of Unesco’s Digi-Arts Programme.

 The Electroacoustic Music Studies Network (EMS) facilitates developments in this vital field.
 It hosts international events focusing relevant subjects every other year.

 Our collaborative partners in the EMS initiative are(OMF/MINT) at the Université de Paris IV — Sorbonne and INA/GRM, Paris.